Managing side effects

 Constipation can be caused by medications for example some

-in diet and reduced activity during cancer treatment can also
+diet and reduced activity during cancer treatment can also affect

-affect your bowel habits.
-Sometimes laxatives are needed; you can
+your bowel habits.
+Sometimes laxatives are needed; you can speak to

 Some of the following tips can also help: